Finding Nemo

 0/5

-There is no depiction of alcohol, drugs, or smoking in the film.
+There are no depictions of alcohol, drugs, or tobacco use throughout the entire movie.

 Frightening Scenes